Assistant Professor and Director of Choral Activities

 Music Building, 225

 Michael McGaghie is Assistant Professor of Music and Director of Choral Activities at Macalester College, where he conducts the Macalester Concert Choir and Highland Camerata.
 Prior to joining the faculty in 2012, he was Director of Choral Activities at The Boston Conservatory, Assistant Conductor of the Harvard Glee Club, and music director of the Concord Chorus.
-Recent conducting projects have included Brahms’s Ein deutsches Requiem, Beethoven’s Mass in C, Bach’s St. John Passion, as well as world premieres by internationally renowned composers Dominick Argento and Tarik O’Regan.
 He has conducted the Harvard Glee Club in multiple performances across the United States and abroad.
+His recent conducting projects have included Brahms’s Ein deutsches Requiem, Beethoven’s Mass in C, Bach’s Johannes-Passion, Orff’s Carmina Burana, as well as world premieres by internationally renowned composers Dominick Argento and Tarik O’Regan.